tkn-tub/ns3-gym/doc/manual/source/documentation.rst

    src/mesh/helper/mesh-helper.h:119: warning: parameters of member ns3::MeshHelper::SetStandard are not (all) documented

+Finally, note that undocumented items (classes, methods, functions, typedefs, *etc.* won't produce documentation when you build with ``doxygen.warnings.report.sh``, and only the outermost item will produce a warning.
+As a result, if you don't see documentation for a class method in the generated documentation, the class itself probably needs documentation.

 Now it's just a matter of understanding the code, and writing some docs!